cebartling/invest-guru/README.md

 ## Invest Guru Prototype 1

-A serverless implementation using AWS technologies: AppSync, Lambda and DynamoDB to name a few of the services utilized here.
+A serverless implementation using AWS technologies: AppSync, Lambda, Cognito and DynamoDB to name a few of the services utilized here.

 [Go to the project README](./experiments/InvestGuruPrototype1)